barryclark/jekyll-now/_posts/2017-02-14-opening-up-security.md

 Now when the team is developing the software and they have a new secret to store, there is very little temptation just to store it in the source or any other easy solution, because storing it in the Vault that lives in the environment, is not that much more complicated.

-Implementing some security can seen exceptionally daunting, especially with a new piece of technology that is otherwise unknown, and it must be said that Vault does not do much to ease people into the process of understanding what it does, but (in my opinion) much more importantly; how it does it.

 ## How they authenticate and authorize

 One of the big problems with any system that manages any aspect of security, is authentication and authorization.
 Vault has a number of paradidms